calebdinsmore/CustomPortals/CustomPortals/readme.txt

 [CUSTOM PORTALS]

 Description:
-This little plugin allows you to create custom Nether and Ender portals.
+This plugin allows you to create custom Nether and Ender portals.
 It means you can create these portals using any blocks for the frame and any shapes.

 Configuration: